polhenarejos/picokeys-docs/docs/index.md

 ## Getting help

-If you encounter an issue with PicoKeyApp or the documentation:
+If you encounter an issue with PicoKey App or the documentation:

 - Check the relevant section in this documentation
 - Review the troubleshooting information